-Bill would ban signature gathering at polling places in Maine
+Bill calls for ban on signature gathering at polling places in Maine

 State lawmakers in recent years have lamented the number of citizen-initiated bills that have been approved by voters, including major changes to marijuana law, voting, taxation and the minimum wage in just the last two years alone.

-But Secretary of State Matt Dunlap, a Democrat and former state representative himself, said Friday the proposed law change was not an attempt to restrict ballot campaigns.
+But Secretary of State Matthew Dunlap, a Democrat and former state representative himself, said Friday the proposed law change was not an attempt to restrict ballot campaigns.

 “It’s really not a shadow effort to restrict the people’s right to petition their government,” Dunlap said.
 “That is not our intent.”